danstadler-newrelic/apigee-dt-backend/README.md

 - for example:
       - DOMAIN_AND_PORT=my-testing-back-end.com:40510

+**Step 1a: test locally**
+- you just need to export the newrelic environment variables for appName and licenseKey, then run npm start

+export NEW_RELIC_APP_NAME=your-app-name-here
+export NEW_RELIC_LICENSE_KEY=your-license-key-here
+npm start

 **Step 2: build and deploy the container**
 - leaving this up to the reader.
 Probably a combination of docker build, docker push, creating a cluster, using kubectl to create the pod, etc.